For the past decade and a half, Google Maps (Google Business Profile) has provided helpful services and information for its users all over the globe.

 - Google’s case studies demonstrated that focusing on local search provided a median extra return on investment of fivefold

-- A study from The NPD Group revealed that 25 per cent of shoppers preferred using their smartphones for their Holiday shopping
+- A study from The NPD Group revealed that 25% of shoppers preferred using their smartphones for their Holiday shopping

-- Approximately 75 per cent of shoppers surveyed by The NPD Group expected to shop online but a little over ten per cent expected to focus on local shopping and small businesses.
+- Approximately 75% of shoppers surveyed by The NPD Group expected to shop online, but a little over 10% expected to focus on local shopping and small businesses.

 The updated version of Google Maps will make promoting your business easier and more effective.
 When a customer makes a local query, Google Maps presents an enhanced experience aimed at helping connect them with the most convenient places to find what they are seeking.
 This includes:

 - Permitting Google tracking will offer pins for businesses situated along routes when customers ask for directions